feliperamos88/Dreamvortex/README.md

 $ npm run setup_local
 ```

+The previous command:
-The previous command will install all the packages on the server and client side, create the database, and seed it.
+- Installs all the packages on the server and client-side
+- Create the database, and seed it
+- Creates a .env file in the /server/config directory with a DB_URI variable.
+This allows sequelize to connect with the DB.

   After package installation, to set the application live, run the following command from the server directory:

 ```shell
 $ npm start